anjalidiggi/sql_assignment/README.md

-4.Write a query to find gmail accounts with latest and first signup date and difference between both the dates and also write the query to replace null value with ‘1970-01-01’
+QUERY 4.Write a query to find gmail accounts with latest and first signup date and difference between both the dates and also write the query to replace null value with ‘1970-01-01’
 Column names: (id, email_id, signup_date)
 Data:
 (1, 'Rajesh@Gmail.com', '2022-02-01'),